The Data Train Team

 Prof. Dr. Dennis-Kenji Kipker

-Dennis-Kenji Kipker is Research Manager at the Institute for Information, Health and Medical Law (IGMR) situated at the University of Bremen and board member of the European Academy for Freedom of Information and Data Protection (EAID) located in Berlin.
+Dennis-Kenji Kipker is Professor of IT Security Law at the HSB City University of Applied Sciences, Research Manager at the Institute for Information, Health and Medical Law (IGMR) situated at the University of Bremen and board member of the European Academy for Freedom of Information and Data Protection (EAID) located in Berlin.

 Data security is one of the central requirements and at the same time challenges for the secure handling of research data.
-In this context, my research focuses on the legal requirements for secure data storage and management principles to be implemented accordingly.
-RDM is an important as well as difficult challenge, which can only be met if all the disciplines concerned closely cooperate.
+In this context, his research focuses on the legal requirements for secure data storage and management principles to be implemented accordingly.
+He believes reserch data management is an important as well as difficult challenge, which can only be met if all the disciplines concerned closely cooperate.

 "My goal is to create a higher level of data security in research contexts."